mitmplay/mitm-play/README.md

 <details><summary><b>URL & Title</b></summary>
 <p>

-Url will be use as part of the CLI first params with non dashes.
-The logic is try to match partion of text in **`url`** and if it match, continue to open it in the browser.
+Url will be use as part of `non dashes CLI first params`.
+The logic is try to match partion of text in **`url`** and if it match, continue to open in the browser.

 For `Title`, it just provide basic information about this route.
 ```js